Redbone Coonhound German Shepherd Mix Info And Care Guide

 • They can manoeuvre any landscape.

-The Redbone Coonhound German Shepherd mix full grown are known to be sure footed in all types of terrain.
+The full grown of this breed is known to be sure footed in all types of terrain.

 They have a steady walk and a medium-sized physique with neatly proportioned proportions.